| Can We Learn Anything FromFifty Shades of Grey?

 abundantly through Jesus Christ our Saviour; That being justified by his

+grace, we should be made heirs according to the hope of eternal life.
 Sin is sin.
 If we think that we are less of a sinner than the

 next person, we deceive ourselves, not God.
 The ideology that teaches us that we can be better, less